-“People don’t want you to wear your hair natural,” says Noelia, a seventeen year old high school senior.
-“For people who don’t have hair like me, it’s easier for them to just leave it down.
-As a child, it was difficult.
+“People don’t want you to wear your hair natural,” says Noelia, a seventeen-year-old high school Senior.
+“As a child, it was difficult.
 I went through a lot of self-hatred and self-doubt because I thought that my hair wasn’t good enough.
-My cousins would tell me ‘Don’t worry, your hair is going to be good one day’…As a kid, it was hard: I did get bullied…I just remember, like, getting made fun of.
-My mom would tie my hair, and she would want me to go to the salon.
-I got a relaxer when I was around like ten [years old]…it ruined my hair like crazy,” Noelia stated, in what seemed to be a regretful tone as she shared these incidences with me.
+My cousins would tell me ‘Don’t worry, your hair is going to be good one day’…As a kid, it was hard– I did get bullied…I just remember, like, getting made fun of.
+I got a relaxer when I was around like ten [years old]…it ruined my hair like crazy,” Noelia stated, in what seemed to be a regretful tone as she shared these memories with me.
 It seemed as if she was ashamed of ever having been ashamed.
-Somewhere around the fourth grade, she decided to take her personal hair-care and hair-styling into her own hands.
+Somewhere around the fourth grade, she decided to take her personal hair-care into her own hands.
 “I wanted to take control of my own hair.
 I just felt like I needed to grow up a little.
-I wanted to try something new with my hair and see what I was capable of doing with my own hair; with my natural hair…I didn’t even know how to take care of it.
+I wanted to try something new with my hair and see what I was capable of doing…I didn’t even know how to take care of it.
 I would detangle it from the root…yanking it,” she proceeded to tell me.
 It took a while for her to finally accept her natural hair, going back-and-forth from wearing it natural to straightening it in the way that she was learning from watching YouTube tutorials.
-“I guess I wasn’t ok with my natural self,” is how she explained her reluctance to just 'keeping it raw'.
+“I guess I wasn’t ok with my natural self,” is how she explained her reluctance towards going 'natural'.

-Noelia didn’t fully embrace her natural hair until she reached high school, and even then, she faced some ridicule.
+Noelia didn’t fully embrace her hair-type until she reached high school, and even then, she faced some ridicule.
 Walking into work one day, someone made a remark regarding her hair being in its natural state that both embarrassed and emotionally wounded her.
 The irony in this is that people would eventually begin to compliment her on her hairstyles and accept her natural look.
 “I knew that I had to start small.
-I knew that if I started wearing my hair down and trying new things, my confidence would evolve,” said Noelia about her nerve-racking first steps into freedom through practicing self-love.
+I knew that if I started wearing my hair down and trying new things, my confidence would evolve,” said Noelia about her nerve-wracking first steps into freedom through practicing self-love.

-Leonalis, a 23-year-old Dominican native and former Saint Croix resident, said that she didn’t know her hair was curly when she was a child.
-“I have pictures of me when I was, like, small with some little curls…I was never like, ‘Oh my gosh, I have beautiful curls!
+Leonalis, a 23-year-old Dominican, said that she didn’t know her hair was curly when she was a child.
+“I have pictures of me when I was, like, small...with some little curls…I was never like, ‘Oh my gosh, I have beautiful curls!
 Oh yes, I should leave my hair naturally curly because I have curly hair;’ Never!”
 Leo explained, as she talked about being brought-up around people who had a distorted understanding of how naturally curly hair relates to beauty.
-“I thought that when I moved to Saint Croix [US Virgin Islands] I would find people who embraced their natural hair,” expressed Leo, but she also shared her disappointment in discovering that many of the islanders shared the very same sentiments about coarse, dry, curly hair with their Dominican counterparts.
-Leo shared an interesting observation she had made regarding the ever-changing standard of beauty, discrediting it and emphasizing on its inconsistency- “I was looking at a video…maybe in the 60’s all the way into the 90’s, being skinny was the thing…then 10 years later, having curves made you beautiful…then being tough was what made you beautiful.
-The standard of beauty has changed in so many ways, and it drags people along with it…You don’t know how you’re supposed to look to actually be and feel beautiful because it changes…Everything makes you think about your own beauty...you’re always thinking about somebody else…Why am I not like her?
+“I thought that when I moved to Saint Croix [US Virgin Islands] I would find people who embraced their natural hair,” expressed Leo, also sharing her disappointment in discovering that many of the islanders shared the same sentiments about coarse, dry, curly hair with their Dominican neighbors.
+Leo shared an interesting observation that she made, regarding the ever-changing standard of beauty; an observation that immediately discredited said standard– in my eyes– by emphasizing on its subjectivity.
+“I was looking at a video…[on the topic of beauty standards throughout history] [based] maybe in the 60’s, all the way into the 90’s; being skinny was the thing…then 10 years later, having curves made you beautiful…then being tough was what made you beautiful.
+The standard of beauty has changed in so many ways, and it drags people along with it…You don’t know how you’re supposed to look to actually be and feel beautiful because it changes…Everything makes you think about your own beauty...you’re always thinking about somebody else [in comparison with yourself]…Why am I not like her?
 Why doesn’t my hair wave in the wind?”
-Leo mentioned that in the past, the media played a huge role in distorting colored people’s perception of themselves because content lacked diversity and made handiwork of hurting the self-esteems of minority girls, particularly those of African descent with what it didn’t show.
+Leo mentioned that in the past, the media played a huge role in distorting colored-people’s perception of themselves because the lime-light lacked diversity and made handiwork of hurting the self-esteems of minority girls, with what it didn’t show.

 “I started watching videos from girls in the natural hair community on YouTube…my roots started growing in…my hair was curly up top and straight near the bottom [because of the damage it had endured], and my relatives offered to pay for my hair to be dyed and processed, but I didn’t want to do that anymore- I was being influenced to keep my hair natural by the girls in the videos that I was watching.
 I thought...if I let my hair grow, it’d return to its natural state.
 I remember watching the videos and thinking, ‘She’s really pretty…I want my hair to look like that,’ but I didn’t want to cut-away the damaged parts of my hair because everyone around me thought that having long hair was pretty.
 If you were going to have curls, they needed to be long, bouncy curls because a short, curly Afro would be called nappy,” said Leo, as we discussed her transition into wearing and embracing her hair's natural aesthetic.

-As a man of faith, I believe that God created everyone exactly the way that they would need to be in order for them to properly and comfortably inhabit certain places of specific climate and living conditions.
-In Ancient times, dry; curly; and upright hair may have worked better in certain geographical locations than other hair types would've.
-Although many hair textures; body types; and skin tones have more to do with people of different races mixing-in with each other than it does with adaptation, the differences in skin colors and even in certain features of some people-groups’ faces and bodies are likely to be the result of their ancestors’ adaptation to their differing environments: Places where people with long, straight hair would have thrived, may have proven to be quite the trying experience for those with other hair-types [Insert cliche 'I was built for this'].
-Even if your hair-type isn’t the result of a physiological transformation and is more like a concoction of your Jewish Grandmother and your South American Grand Dad’s genes, it’s still something that flows naturally from your body, so I encourage you to learn to accentuate and celebrate it, instead of hating it.
+As a man of faith, I believe that God created everyone exactly the way that they would need to be in order for them to properly and comfortably inhabit certain places of specific climate and living-conditions.
+In Ancient times, dry; curly; kinky or coarse hair may have been better-suited for certain geographical locations that other hair-types would not have.
+Although many hair-textures; body-types; and skin-tones have more to do with people of different races mixing-in with each other than it does with adaptation, the differences in skin-colors, and even in certain features of some people-groups’ faces and bodies, are likely to be the result of their ancestors’ adaptation to their differing environments– places where people with long, straight hair would have thrived, may have proven to be quite the trying-experience for those with other hair-types.
+Even if your hair-type isn’t the result of an anatomical transformation and is more like a concoction of your Jewish Grandmother and your South-American Grand Dad’s genes, it’s still something that flows naturally from your body, so I encourage you to learn to accentuate and celebrate it, instead of hating it.

-In my interview with Elizabeth, a 27 year old Vet Tech in Boston, she opened up to me about her experiences as a child, but what made her story so much more interesting is that it is still being written.
+In my interview with Elizabeth, a 27-year-old Vet Tech in Boston, she opened-up to me about her experiences as a child, but what made her story so much more interesting is that it is still being written.
 Eli said, “I was brainwashed at a very young age.
-All I knew was that I had bad hair and that straight hair was considered good hair.
-I always blow dried my hair, and once the flat iron was readily available, I started to flat iron my hair every minute I could because I hated curly hair and thought I looked ugly with it.
-Curly hair was viewed as having an off-day and was not accepted in the Hispanic community because it made you look crazy.
+All I knew was that I had 'bad hair' and that straight hair was considered good hair.
+I always blow-dried my hair, and once the flat iron was readily available, I started to flat-iron my hair, every minute I could because I hated curly hair and thought I looked ugly [wearing it}.
+Curly hair was viewed as having an 'off' day and was not accepted as being an every-day-hairstyle by the Hispanic community because it 'made you look crazy'.
 I would receive more negative comments from my own Hispanic community than I would from any other communities or cultures.
 Most of my support came from White Americans at my job that would compliment my hair every day.
 Hurtful, negative comments people make in our community [about hair-types similar to mine] has made other people not want to [take] the natural route.
-Curly hair is still not widely accepted by our community, and that is so sad.
+Curly hair is still not widely accepted by our [Hispanic] community, and that is so sad.
 I stopped relaxing my hair in high school… However, I continued to blow dry and flat iron it.
-Back then, even clothing irons were used to straighten hair…I fought a mental battle when deciding to leave my hair curly for my engagement shoot, and my mother did not approve of it being curly for the photos; in turn, making me second-guess my decision to keep it natural.
-Ultimately, I did end up blow-drying my hair for the shoot.
-I loved when my mother did the turtle hairstyle on me [as a kid] because it felt like I had straight, long hair even though my curls were hidden in braids.
+Back then, even clothing irons were used to straighten hair…I fought a mental-battle when I decided to leave my hair curly for my engagement shoot, and my mother did not approve of it being curly for the photos; in turn, making me second-guess my decision to keep it natural.
+Ultimately, I did [blow-dry] my hair for the shoot.
 Growing up, I thought White [people’s] hair was beautiful and that it was the only type of hair that was presentable and appealing [because it is usually straight].
 While on my natural hair journey, I received many insults like, ‘Go run a comb through your hair,’ or ‘Why don't you straighten your hair?'
 I didn’t think curly hair was acceptable in professional settings, so I always blow-dried my hair for special events.
-[Now] Curly hair makes me feel FREE, LIBERATED, ALIVE, fun, corky, crazy, different, brave and confident.
+[Now,] curly hair makes me feel FREE, LIBERATED, ALIVE, fun, corky, crazy, different, brave and confident.
 Wearing it gave me my confidence back, and I no longer have to pretend to be something that I should never have pretended to be in the first place.
 I broke the mold that society tried to fit me into.
 When God said, ‘love your neighbor,’ He meant for us to love each other for who we are and as He created us.”
 Eli did a great job at putting this issue into perspective for me during this interview.